pratyai/p3g/SYNTAX.md

 ```

 #### Symbolic Constant Declarations (`sym`)
 Symbolic constants, such as loop bounds or other parameters, must be declared using the `sym` keyword.
-These are treated as immutable inputs to the program.
+These are treated as immutable inputs to the program. **Note: Symbols should not be included in the read/write access lists of statements.**

 **Syntax:**
 ```